sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 - In your `planefence.config` file paste the webhook url into `PA_DISCORD_WEBHOOKS` to send plane-alert messages and `PF_DISCORD_WEBHOOKS` to send planefence messages.

+- If you're posting alerts to a shared channel you can set `DISCORD_FEEDER_NAME` to something that identifies where the alert came from.
+If you're near an airport you could use its ICAO identifier.

+- To get messages from Planefence set `PF_DISCORD=ON` and to get messages from plane-alert set `PA_DISCORD=ON`.

 # Summary of License Terms
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by